shapelets/khiva/README.md

 ## Installation
 1. Install conan, c++ package manager, preferably through `pip install conan`.
 For more information and alternative instalation options, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html)
 2. Run `conan remote add conan-mpusz https://api.bintray.com/conan/mpusz/conan-mpusz`
-3. Run `conan install . --build missing -s compiler.libcxx=libstdc++11`, which will bring down dependencies and generate the necessary include files for the `cmake` build.
-4. Create `build` folder and, after moving into the new folder, run `cmake ..`
+3. Create `build` folder and, after moving into the new folder, run `cmake ..`
-5. Run the actual make for your environment.
+4. Run `make -j8 && make install`.

 ### Generating the Khiva installers
 This project can be packaged to be installed in a Windows, Linux or Mac OS system.
 CPack is used in order to perform this task.